 Anna Lewis, Owner at Polka Dot Data – Analytics Horror Stories – @annatlewis

 Anna Lewis, owner of Polka Dot Data, presented analytics horror stories she has encountered throughout her career.

-But the problems and issues with regards to analytics she discussed, were ones everyone in the digital marketing industry has likely come across at some point or another.
+The problems she discussed were ones everyone in the digital marketing industry has likely come across at some point or another.
 So Anna’s tips and suggestions on how to avoid and fix situations if they were to arise in the future, were valuable to all.

 “We launched an app and it’s so successful we have almost double the traffic already.”

 At a glance, something can be seen as a very good thing, but upon further inspection could actually be due to incorrect tagging.
 Make sure you’re using the correct tracking method for each activity, so traffic is accounted for accurately.
-To ensure what tags to use for internal or external activity, follow this guide:
+Follow this guide on which tags to use for internal or external activity: